 Why do organizations need XDR?

-Further coupled with the rise and continued advancements of threat actors and malicious threats, security staff are struggling to keep up with disconnected security tools and data sets.
-The XDR solution provides organizations with advanced security advantages to having more visibility in their operations, thus increasing the productivity and success rate of security teams.
+The strain on resources has meant that the tools and platforms of a modern organization need to be more advanced and all-encompassing.
+Further, coupled with the rise and continued advancements of threat actors and malicious threats, security staff are struggling to keep up with disconnected security tools and data sets.

-Much in the way XDR gives a 360° panorama of the network, Sangfor Cyber Command threat hunting platform provides access to a broad range of security data including endpoint data, network traffic data, and application and system data and logs.
+Sangfor Cyber Command: Much in the way XDR gives a 360° panorama of the network, Sangfor Cyber Command threat hunting platform provides access to a broad range of security data, including endpoint data, network traffic data, and application and system data and logs.
 Sangfor Cyber Command is linked with Sangfor Endpoint Secure and Network Secure (on-premises or in the cloud), providing flexible and effective mitigation of threats in a timely manner, and offering recommendations for new rules, policies, or patching.
 This immediately meets the Forrester definition.

-Cyber Command seeks out potential threats and responds to them in real time.
-Sangfor Cyber Command can integrate multiple security products and then use AI analysis and threat intelligence to give the user the ability to defend and respond against exploitation, brute force attacks, C&C, lateral movement, P2P traffic, data theft and even phishing.
+Cyber Command seeks out potential threats and responds to them in real-time.
+Sangfor Cyber Command can integrate multiple security products and then use AI analysis and threat intelligence to give the user the ability to defend and respond against exploitation, brute force attacks, C&C, lateral movement, P2P traffic, data theft, and even phishing.
 Cyber Command can be hosted in the cloud thus meeting the Gartner definition of XDR.

 Sangfor Technologies is an APAC-based, global leading vendor of IT infrastructure and security solutions specializing in Network Security and Cloud Computing.
 Visit us at www.sangfor.com to learn more about Sangfor’s Security solutions and ransomware protection, and let Sangfor make your digital transformation simpler and secure.